zhaochaoyi/zhaochaoyi.github.io/_pages/talks.md

 ---

 # 💬 Academic Talks

+- **No Asset Is an Island: A Real Options Framework for Valuing Interdependent Projects**
+  + *Peking University Seminar*, Sep 18, 2025.

 - **On Consistency of Signature Using Lasso**
   + *SIAM Conference on Financial Mathematics and Engineering (FM25)*, July 15, 2025.
   + *2024 INFORMS Annual Meeting*, Oct 22, 2024.